-He was travelling from Jerusalem to Damascus in order to persecute early Christians there, when on his way Jesus Christ appeared to him and struck him blind.
+In the 1st century, he was travelling from Jerusalem to Damascus in order to persecute early Christians, when on his way Jesus Christ appeared to him and struck him blind.

 Once in Damascus, he was cured and baptised as a Christian by Saint Ananias.

-Saint Paul was then smuggled out of Damascus down Bab Kissan to go on from there and spread Christianity all over the world.
+Saint Paul was then smuggled out of Damascus in a basket near Bab Kissan to go on from there and spread Christianity all over the world.